 Our flight went from being delayed for 2+ hours to leaving on time.
 They sent this message 105 minutes before the flight is due to leave.

-Turns out, American swapped out planes and decided to put us on an aircraft that was already parked at Orlando for the night.
+It turned out that American swapped out planes and decided to put us on an aircraft that was already parked at Orlando for the night.

-“Wake Up Sharon, We need to leave.
+“Wake Up Sharon; We need to leave.
 NOW!!!”

 Forget about a leisurely dinner before heading to the airport.
 I grabbed our bags and threw them in the car.
-Thankfully this was a short trip so we were only bringing carry on bags.
+Thankfully this was a short trip so we were only bringing carry-on bags.
 We decided to park at the airport terminal parking, instead of off-site, to save some time.
-TSA Checkpoints at Orlando can be horrible but since we have TSA Precheck and CLEAR, I wasn’t worried about long lines at security.
+TSA checkpoints at Orlando can be horrible but since we have TSA Precheck and CLEAR, I wasn’t worried about long lines at security.